IrohXu/IrohXu/README.md

 ### 📫 Research Update

+I am happy to share our collaborative research paper "ViTASD: Robust Vision Transformer Baselines for Autism Spectrum Disorder Facial Diagnosis" accepted by ICASSP 2023 this year.
+Wenqian Ye and I will go to ICASSP 2023 to present our work.
+[ViTASD: Robust Vision Transformer Baselines for Autism Spectrum Disorder Facial Diagnosis](https://arxiv.org/abs/2210.16943).

 My commentary paper: "Commentary: machine learning for autism spectrum disorder diagnosis: challenges and opportunities" is accepted by [Journal of Child Psychology and Psychiatry](https://acamh.onlinelibrary.wiley.com/journal/14697610), one of the top journal for Autism.
 The full manuscript will release soon.

 I am happy to share our collaborative research paper "THMA: Tencent HD Map AI System for Creating HD Map Annotations" accepted by IAAI 2023 this year.
 I will go to AAAI 2023 to present our work.
 Welcome to participate AAAI 2023 in Washington, D.C and chat with me.
 Cheer!
 [THMA: Tencent HD Map AI System for Creating HD Map Annotations](https://arxiv.org/abs/2212.11123).